PriestSexist/java-explore-with-me/README.md

 _______________________________________________________________
 The app consists of two docker microservises: main API and statistics service.
 The main API is divided into three parts: public, for authentificated users and andministrator endpoints. statistics service is divided into three micromodule:
-- main API;
+- main API
 -     |micromodule public
 -     |micromodule authentificated users
 -     |micromodule andministrator
 - statistics service:
 -     |micromodule Client
 -     |micromodule Dto
 -     |micromodule Server

 The interaction of modules is made through RestTemplate;